EtienneAb3d/cAImanPG/README.md

 ```

 ## Configuration

-Update the **Config.py** file to define the model you want to use between local intranet "Mistral, "Llama", "DeepSeek", "Lucie" or internet "ChatGPT"
+Update the **Config.py** file to define the model you want to use between LLMs running locally on your Intranet such as "Mistral", "Llama", "Falcon", "DeepSeek", "Lucie" or remotely on the Internet such as "ChatGPT".
 - if you are using the ChatGPT internet configuration, your must have an ```openai_api_key.txt``` file containing a valid OpenAPI key.
 - if you are using the Mistral or Llama intranet configurations, you must have an ```hf_token.txt``` file containing an HugginFace token to an account granted to use the models.

+Update the **Vllm.py** file to adapt the ```vllm serve``` command to your hardware configuration.

 ## Run the application